Maharishi Mahesh Yogi: World tours (1958–1968)

 His 1962 world tour included visits to Europe, India, Australia and New Zealand.
 In Britain, he founded a branch of the Spiritual Regeneration Movement.
-The year concluded in California, where the Maharishi began dictating his book The Science of Being and Art of Living.Maharishi Mahesh Yogi (1986) pp. 490–491 and 503: "And in the final days of 1962, in the silent surroundings of Lake Arrowhead, California, Maharishi brought out yet another gift for the world – The Science of Being and Art of Living – a treasury of pure knowledge to guide mankind in its evolution to perfection."
+The year concluded in California, where the Maharishi began dictating his book The Science of Being and Art of Living.
 In Rishikesh, India, beginning on 20 April 1962, a forty-day course was held for "sadhus, sanyasis, and brahmacharis" to introduce TM to "religious preachers and spiritual masters in India".

-The Maharishi toured cities in Europe, Asia, North America and India in 1963, and also addressed ministers of the Indian Parliament.Maharishi Mahesh Yogi (1986) pp. 544–545 "Twenty one members of the parliament, representing each of the Indian states, issued a statement entitled a 'timely Call to the Leaders of Today and Tomorrow' for the speedy introduction of the system [of TM] into the daily routine of national life."
-NOTE: the text of the 3-page statement from the parliament is also included in the book on pages 504–507 According to his memoirs, twenty-one members of parliament then issued a public statement endorsing the Maharishi's goals and meditation technique.
+The Maharishi toured cities in Europe, Asia, North America and India in 1963, and also addressed ministers of the Indian Parliament.
+According to his memoirs, twenty-one members of parliament then issued a public statement endorsing the Maharishi's goals and meditation technique.
 His Canadian tour was also well covered by the press.